 Ever wonder how your packages from Amazon are delivered so quickly to your door?

 Amazon’s intricate network of fulfillment and distribution facilities across the world make it possible for products to be sorted, packed and shipped within minutes.
-In Ohio, Amazon has launched operations at two different fulfillment centers in Etna and Obetz, and also has Prime Now sites in Columbus and Valley View.
+In Ohio, Amazon has launched operations at fulfillment centers in Etna and Obetz, and also has Prime Now sites in Columbus and Valley View.
+The online giant is also expanding to other sites in Ohio, including a fulfillment center in Monroe.

 This news organization took a tour of Amazon’s fulfillment facility in Etna, Ohio — about 20 minutes east of Columbus — to find out how Amazon’s operations really work.